go-scraper/.github/profile/readme.md

 1. [Scraper client](https://github.com/go-scraper/scraper-client) - This is the client facing web application which can access through the browser.
 This connects with the Scraper API to execute scraping.
 2. [Scraper API](https://github.com/go-scraper/scraper-api) - This is the backend API service for the scraper client web application.
 This executes the scraping and responds back to the web application with the information found.

+The scrape API modularized as follows,

+1. Handlers
+    * Scrape handler - Handles the initial scrape request.
+    * Page handler - Handles subsequent pagination requests.
+2. Services
+    * HTML parser - Fetch the HTML content of the given URL and process.
+    * URL status checker - Checks statuses of URLs found on HTML content.
+3. Models
+    * Entity - Models for the data transfer and storage within the application.
+    * Response - Models to construct API response payloads.
+4. Storage
+    * In-memory storage - Holds fetched information mapped to a random unique key.
+5. Utils
+    * Helpers - Helper functions.

 ## Technical stack

 ### Scraper API